msoumik78/msoumik78.github.io/_posts/2019-02-07-rmi-fundamentals.markdown

 # RMI vs REST styled web services

-Well my take is that for internal communication within a Java based enterprise - one should use RMI as you can stay completely within the Java world.
-A couple of disadvantages would be strong coupling and monolithic application.
-However if you want to have a client facing application for clients over internet - you should go for REST styled micro services architecture.
+Well my take is that **for internal communication within a Java based enterprise - one can leverage RMI as then he can stay completely within the Java world.
+This is the major advantage - with RMI programming, calling remote method is as good as calling local methods excepting the fact that you will have to catch a RemoteException.
+The RMI technology has encapsulated all the marshalling and unmarshalling (which happens under the hood) when you call a remote method and has made this RPC calls very easy.**
+A couple of disadvantages of RMI based architecture would obviously be strong coupling (you need the same version of the class across JVMs) and a monolithic architecture (you only can stay within Java world).

+But **if you want to have a client facing application with clients over internet - the common wisdom in today's world is to go for a REST/JSON styled micro services architecture.**